SmittyHeavner/REDISCOVER/REDISCOVER Cohort Creation Guide.md

 ## OMOP Cohort Creation and Deidentification Process

-### 1. Cohort Creation Script
+_### 1.
+Cohort Creation Script

 **Filename**: 01_CURE_ID_Cohort.sql

-**Purpose**: This script creates a cohort of patients for the CURE ID registry.
+**Purpose**: This script creates a cohort of patients for the Rediscover registry.
 The patient list is saved in the cohort table, along with other useful data elements.

 **Description**: This SQL script creates a cohort of COVID-positive hospitalized patients based on specific criteria.
 The script performs several steps to identify and filter the patients before finally creating the cohort table.
 The script sets the context to use a specific database, but the actual name of the database is meant to be provided by the user.

 **Dependencies**: None
+_
 **Steps**:

 1. Create cohort table.